 In many cases, thyroid cysts will not result in any symptoms.
 However, sometimes the cysts become large enough to be noticeable.
 For example, a large cyst that presses against other parts of the neck might cause difficulty swallowing or breathing or make your voice hoarse, but this is rare.
 Sometimes, a cyst is large enough to cause a lump in the neck that you can feel or see in the mirror.

-- Q What tests evaluate thyroid function?
+- Q What does the thyroid gland do?

-- Q What is thyroglobulin?
+- Q What are antithyroid antibodies?

 - Q How can I tell if my thyroid gland is working properly?

 - Q How do thyroid cysts affect the body?

 - Q Why is my thyroid gland important for my brain health?

 - Q How often should I follow up with my doctor about my thyroid cysts?